tried to find telephone numbers on a website and came up with a host of options. I explain where the telephone number should be and why

 I have mine on the front page because may just want that.
 Make it hard and lose them altogether.

-Nearly every day I do a google search to a company to get a calling number.
+Nearly every day I do a google search for a company to get a calling number.
 I want it easy and displayed clearly on my Mobile phone and not have to search>

 Do this and see a difference